Probate & Estate Admin

 • Filing of a Last Will & Testament (or, opening the estate without a Will)

-• Appointment of a Personal Representative
+• Appointment of Personal Representative

-• Gathering the decedent’s assets
+• Gathering and inventorying the decedent’s assets

 • Handling claims of creditors

-• Analyzing tax issues and other financial matters
+• Analyzing tax and other financial matters

-Frequently Asked Questions about Probate
+Frequently Asked Questions about Probate:

 What is Probate?